 appointing the ITU-T technical expert(s);

-recommending to the recognizing bodies, such as IECEE or ILAC accreditation bodies (signatories to the ILAC Mutual Recognition Arrangement) the relevant ITU-T technical experts with respective competence who may join assessment team to provide technical assistanceto assess Testing Laboratories
+recommending to ILAC accreditation bodies (signatories to the ILAC Mutual Recognition Arrangement) the relevant ITU-T technical experts with respective competence who may join assessment team to provide technical expertise to assess Testing Laboratories.

-Any expert from ITU-T membership can be appointed by CASC as an ITU-T technical expert according to the requirements in paragraph 7 of the ITU-T SG11 Guideline “Testing Laboratories recognition procedure”.
-Initially the editors of ITU-T Recommendations which are specified in The living list of Recommendations and related specifications within key technologies suitable for C&I testing, the Reference table of ITU-T Recommendations to be used for Conformity/Interoperability assessment as well as focal points of pilot projects in the Living list of pilot project for conformity assessment against ITU-T Recs could be candidates for appointment by the ITU-T CASC as technical experts.
-The list of ITU-T technical experts will be made publicly available.
+Note 1: any expert from ITU-T membership can be appointed by CASC as an ITU-T technical expert according to the requirements and detailed instructions defined in Guideline “ITU-T CASC procedure to appoint ITU-T technical experts” (2019).
+The list of ITU-T technical experts is available and will be updated accordingly.

-Bearing in mind that the ITU-T CASC cooperates with international accreditation bodies, the ITU T technical experts appointed by ITU-T CASC can work directly as part of the accreditation body teams.
+Note 2: Bearing in mind that the ITU-T CASC cooperates with international accreditation bodies, the ITU-T technical experts appointed by ITU-T CASC can work directly as part of the accreditation body teams.

 to develop a procedure to recognize Testing Laboratories that are competent to test against ITU-T Recommendations

-to recognize TL(s) with a scope of ITU-T Recommendation(s) which is assessed by IEC or by ILAC accreditation bodies and register it in the ITU recognized TL list;

-To collect a list of ITU-T Recommendations from ITU-T SGs, which could be candidates for the joint IEC/ITU certification scheme, taking into account the user needs and market demand.
+to collect a list of ITU-T Recommendations from ITU-T SGs, which could be candidates for the certification scheme, taking into account market needs.

 Working Method